Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 Things to do in Wanaka

-Summer is perfect for jet-boating, kayaking and swimming and in the winter the snow peaks draw skiers from around the globe to the world-class slopes in Wanaka.
+Summer is perfect for jet-boating, kayaking and swimming and in the winter the snowy peaks draw skiers from around the globe to the world-class slopes in Wanaka.
 Spring is the time to explore the tracks and trails, while autumn is known to be the most colorful season.

 Did I mention you can take a helicopter flight around pretty much everything in the South Island?